sampsyo/cs6120/content/blog/2019-09-25-bril-to-llvm-ocaml.md

 One thing that I worried about was that I never defined the expected output of a program.
 So in the unlikely event that the Bril interpreter and my code have a similar bug (like a copy paste error when handling `add` and `sub`) I would not notice this issue.

-I had some test programs that were written in Bril and some that were written in Typescript and compiled to Bril.
-The former allowed me to test some weird kinds of combinations of instructions not possible to generate by compiling Typescript.
+I had some test programs that were written in Bril and some that were written in TypeScript and compiled to Bril.
+The former allowed me to test some weird kinds of combinations of instructions not possible to generate by compiling TypeScript.
 The latter allowed me to more easily write large programs that did more complicated things to stress test the code generator.

 Some other evaluation metrics were considered, such as comparing the speed of a Bril program when run through the interpreter to the speed of that Bril program when compiled and run natively.
 However, it was decided that these results would not be very meaningful other that to confirm that running code natively is *much* faster than running code in an interpreter.